mossmatters/phyloscripts/homologizer/readme.md

 Gene alignments that include samples that have two homeolog sequences.
 The sequences within each gene should be phased.
 For target capture data, see the `alleles_workflow` and `haplonerate` methods in this same [Phyloscripts](https://github.com/mossmatters/phyloscripts) repository for tips on generating phased haplotypes within a gene sequence.
-The gene alignments can be in FASTA or NEXUS format.
+The gene alignments can be in FASTA or NEXUS format, but must end with a regular suffix.
+For example, all fasta files must end with `.fasta` or `.fa`.
+Place all of the alignment files in a directory. **Do not place any other files in that directory**.

 Users must also prepare a text file containing the naming scheme for sequences.
 For example: